tif-calin/votevote/README.md

 # VoteVote
 Deployed at https://votevote.page/

 VoteVote takes a scored ballot and calculates what its equivalent ballot would look like for a large number of voting systems.
 Through this we can simulate the same election in FPTP, Instant Runoff, Approval, Borda, Condorcet, and many many more.
-The [original prototype](https://dontplaywithculi.netlify.app/votevote) of this implemented 26 different methods and this rebirth of it aims to surpass that.
+The [original prototype](https://dontplaywithculi.netlify.app/votevote) of this implemented 27 different methods and this rebirth of it aims to surpass that.

 Currently its just a toy, but it is completely open-sourced and might some day grow to be an actual tool.
 The main contributer of this project is culi, but I'm very interested in opening up the project for more contributers if anyone is interested in getting involved.
 Feel free to use whatever, however.
 If you do have a use for this tool, I'd LOVE to hear about it :)

 [The VoteVote Figma](figma.com/@votevote)

 ## Voting methods
-(26 implemented as of v0.1.2)
+(27 implemented as of v0.1.3)
  - plurality: fptp, veto, signed, vfa
  - contingent: contingency, supplementary, sri_lanka
  - runoff: irv, coombs, fab_irv
  - positional: borda, nauru, eurovision, dabagh, binary_positional
  - evaluative: approval, disapproval, cav, score, range
- - condorcet: copeland, lull
+ - condorcet: copeland, lull, kemeny_young
  - budgetary: cumulative, fractional, quadratic, equal_even

 ### Not yet implemented
  - median: typical_judgement, usual_judgement, central_judgement (evaluative aka average, so median is natural successor)
- - condorcet: kemeny_young
+ - condorcet:
  - bucklin: fallback, bucklin, vfa_runoff
  - hybrid: star, three_two_one
  - other: majority_judgement